oykudiribas/bil458HW1/README.md

     ```bash
     cd bil458HW1
     ```
-4. Open the files in the current working directory in the Visual Studio Code environment.
+4. Open the files in the current working directory in the Visual Studio Code environment.( If you use text editor, open downward_triangle.py script directly.)
     ```bash
     code .
     ```